Modi assures Canada that India will strive to meet its vaccine needs | Health

 Modi assures Canada that India will strive to meet its vaccine needs

 "Was happy to receive a call from my friend @JustinTrudeau.
 Assured him that India would do its best to facilitate supplies of COVID vaccines sought by Canada," Modi said in a tweet.
-Modi's assurance comes while Canada has been struggling to quickly secure doses of Pfizer Inc's and Moderna Inc's vaccines against COVID-19.
+Pfizer Inc and Moderna Inc have reduced the number of COVID-19 vaccines being delivered to Canada in February.

-Last week, Trudeau said Canada would succeed in inoculating its population despite "momentary disruptions" in vaccine supply.
-He promised tens of millions of doses would arrive in the months to come and reiterated that every Canadian seeking a shot would be vaccinated by September.
-Modi's tweet comes after a Canadian opposition member last week quizzed Canada's Procurement Minister Anita Anand about whether Trudeau had called on Modi for help with supplies.
+Last week, Trudeau said that Canada would succeed in inoculating its population despite "momentary disruptions" in vaccine supply and reiterated that every Canadian seeking a shot would be vaccinated by the end of September.
+Trudeau and Modi talked "about India's significant efforts in promoting vaccine production and supply, which have provided vital support to countries around the world," a statement from Trudeau's office said, adding that the two of them "agreed to work together on access to vaccines."

-Canada does not yet have a vaccine manufacturing facility of its own and is reliant on foreign suppliers.
-India, which boasts several vaccine manufacturing facilities in contrast, is fast emerging as a key supplier of shots to the world.
-And several western pharmaceutical companies including AstraZeneca Plc, Novavax and Johnson & Johnson, among others have all tied up with Indian drug manufacturers to produce their vaccines for sales domestically and overseas.

-Canada has recorded over 20,000 deaths and more than 810,000 cases of COVID-19 and many provinces have reimposed restrictions to combat a second wave of the coronavirus pandemic.
+Canada has recorded over 20,000 deaths and more than 810,000 cases of COVID-19, and many provinces have reimposed restrictions to combat a second wave of the pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)